it-at-m/BayernID-Plugin/README.md

 Diese Möglichkeiten kann man bspw. bei Shibboleth erreichen, indem man in der Datei `shibboleth2.xml` einen `SessionInitiator` mit entsprechendem Inhalt definiert.

+## Built with
+    Java 17

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please open an issue with the tag "enhancement", fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+    Open an issue with the tag "enhancement"
+    Fork the Project
+    Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

+### Coding Conventions

+We use the [itm-java-codeformat](https://github.com/it-at-m/itm-java-codeformat) project to apply code formatting conventions.
+To add those conventions to your favorite IDE, please have a look at the [README of itm-java-codeformat](https://github.com/it-at-m/itm-java-codeformat#verwendung).

+## License

+Distributed under the MIT License.
+See LICENSE for more information.
+## Contact

+it@m - opensource@muenchen.de